-Following the declaration of a climate emergency in 2019 the Council, through a cross party member working group, began the development of this strategy with a view to achieving its ambitious goal of achieving Net Zero greenhouse gas emissions by 2030.
+In 2019, all parties unanimously agreed the declaration of a climate emergency.
+Following this, a cross party member working group began the development of this strategy with a view to achieving its ambitious goal of achieving Net Zero greenhouse gas emissions by 2030.